By Tony Attwood

 The rumours were never published in the newspapers.
 Mr Wenger was free to get on with his job.

 Of course it was not all over.
 From that point on, the order from editors to their hacks was, “Get Wenger” and they have been trying ever since.
-The fans of Manchester United, who quickly became the key rivals to the new Arsenal that Mr Wenger built, took up the cause on behalf of the journalists with awful, vile chants and it took that club no less than 14 years to print an article in the programme saying that they wanted those chants to stop.
-The chants continued and still continue.
+The fans of Manchester United, who quickly became the key rivals to the new Arsenal that Mr Wenger built, took up the cause on behalf of the journalists with awful, vile chants which then turned up on a CD of chants which was sold via Manchester United’s shop.
+It took that club no less than 14 years to print an article in the programme saying that they wanted those chants to stop.

 And so, on 1 October 1996, on day one of his utter and complete re-development of Arsenal FC, the battle began.
-The first forays ran for over a month, and throughout this time Mr Wenger showed who was boss and the journalists war against him was started.
+The first forays ran for over a month, peaked in early November, and ended with an apology from one of the news agencies at the heart of the story in mid-November, and throughout this time Mr Wenger showed who was boss and the journalists war against him was started.
 It is a battle that continued for years to come.

 - George Graham: the centre forward who became a stroller